Last updated 24 May 2023

 Eurodac is the EU's asylum fingerprint database.

-- It contains the fingerprints of all asylum applicants from each Member State, as well as prints from persons apprehended in an irregular border crossing.
+- It contains the fingerprints of all asylum applicants from each Member State and prints from persons apprehended in an irregular border crossing.

 What's so special about EURODAC?

-Eurodac was the first biometrically enabled system commissioned by the European Union and the first multinational biometric system in the world.
+Eurodac was the first biometrically enabled system commissioned by the European Union and the first multinational biometric system globally.
 Eurodac has been operating continuously since going live on 15 January 2003 and has undergone many expansions and upgrades.